caktus/guidebook/source/margarita/states.rst

 redis-master
 ~~~~~~~~~~~~

-Install redis server and make it listen on all interfaces.
+Install redis server and make it listen on localhost only.

-Does not open firewall for redis though, since redis has no auth.
-If you need to access redis from other servers, open the firewall
-just for those servers using :ref:`ufw`.

 No configuration or dependencies.